lundergust/theology-docs/Books/Becoming Orthodox.md

-# Becoming Orthodox - Peter Gilquist
+# Becoming Orthodox
 - [Back to table of contents](../README.md)
 - [Back to glossary](../Glossary.md)

+Author: Peter Gilquist
 ## Worship
 Early Church worship was liturgical.
 Three main early sources:
 - Didache - *The teaching of the twelve* (70 AD)